 Energy Supply ID: This is the point where the energy supply terminates in the operator site and has a unique ID that is known by both the MNO and DSO.

-site operator: In some network sharing scenarios, for some particularly base station(s) and/or cell site(s), there exist business entities who operate this infrastructure on behalf of MNOs.
+site operator: A business entity who operates infrastructure on behalf of MNOs, e.g. in some networking scenarios, for base station(s) and/or cell site(s).

-Editor's Note: This term is to be clarified.
+NOTE 3: This entity supports telecommunications operations and management, e.g. in network sharing scenarios.
+The site operator is a Master Operator (MOP) as defined in 32.130.
+[11]

 3.2 Symbols

 For the purposes of the present document, the following symbols apply: